lifeu-fulla-chaos/lorenz-bro/meetings.md

     -   coordination how to do - slave has moved to new time step by the time master encrypts a message andd sends it. need to figure if coordination or synchronization issue
     -   tsit5 solver - how does it work, how to use it to emit a new state when needed

+    ### 29th Jan 2025
+    Attempt to learn NeuralODE.
+Huge bust.
+No one could figure.

+-   ### 5th Feb 2025
+    - **SK** attempted to encrypt a message and send it and once again, the highlighted issue was the coordination between slave and master.
+    - **SM and AV** tried to run a non autonomous system and had doubts about which side can have the extra input
+    - Ideation of using acks for coordination between slave and master.

+-   ### 9th Feb 2025
+    - Coming up with the design for coordination.
+    - send 50 packets, synchronize.
+    - then send 30 at a time and use a seed to randomly select one of the 30 to encrypt.
+    - use acks
+    - function to genrate states with modes
+    - sockets to communicate

+    ### 10th Feb 2025
+    - Bring **SK** up to date
+    - Attempt to make the describe system.
+Failed.